zhangir-azerbayev/particle_filtering/README.md

-# particle_filtering
-Particle Filtering for Sequential Bayesian Inference
+# Particle Filtering for Sequential Bayesian Inference

 This project consists of two parts.
 1. An article mathematically describing particle filtering `project.pdf`.